satanicantichrist/Paper-Tool/readme.md

   Lists all available Minecraft versions.
 This command allows you to see all the versions of Minecraft that can be used for your PaperMC server.

 - **`papertool ls paper <minecraft_version>`**
   Lists all available Paper builds for a specified Minecraft version.
-For example, `ls paper 1.16.5` will show all Paper builds for Minecraft 1.16.5.

 - **`papertool update`**
-  Automatically updates to the newest PaperMC build for the currently installed Minecraft version.
+  Updates to the newest PaperMC build for the currently installed Minecraft version.

 - **`papertool install <minecraft_version> <paper_build_id>`**
-  Installs a specified Minecraft version and optionally a specific Paper build.
-If the Paper build ID is provided, it will install that build.
+  Installs a specified Minecraft version and optionally a specifiied Paper build.

 - **`papertool info`**
   Displays information about the currently installed Minecraft version and Paper build ID.
-This command is helpful to verify your setup.

 ---